How to Stop the Washing Machine from Walking

-Back in the 1990’s a couple of engineers decided to tackle one of life’s most important questions: Why do washing machines in Europe “walk," while the machines in the States stay put?
+Back in the 1990’s a couple of engineers decided to tackle one of life’s most important questions: Why do washing machines in Europe “walk” while the machines in the States stay put?

-Just so you don’t have to read through their study, On the Problem of Oscillatory Walk of Automatic Washing Machines, yourself, we’ll answer it for you (spoiler alert!): back then, front-loading machines were de rigeur in Europe, while in the US vertically-spinning top loaders dominated the market.
+Just so you don’t have to read through their study, On the Problem of Oscillatory Walk of Automatic Washing Machines, yourself, we’ll answer it for you (spoiler alert!): back then, front-loading machines were de rigueur in Europe, while in the US vertically-spinning top loaders dominated the market.

-When a laundry load is unevenly distributed in a washer, the drum will spin unevenly and the whole machine can vibrate.
+When a laundry load is unevenly distributed in a washer, the drum will spin unevenly, and the whole machine can vibrate.
 Sometimes, those vibrations are strong enough to make the large appliance “walk.”
-This happens especially with uneven floors with a drum spinning around a horizontal axis at fast speeds (i.e. front-loaders).
+This happens especially with uneven floors with a drum spinning around a horizontal axis at fast speeds (i.e., front-loaders).

 They’ll reduce the shake, add some grip, and lessen the wear on your floor.